 Does hemp rope burn easily?

-Pure hemp twine is too dry and burns easily, so beeswax is added to control the burning to make hemp burn at a slow and steady pace.
+Yes, pure hemp twine burns easily because it is very dry, which is why beeswax is often added to control the burning rate and make it burn at a slow and steady pace.

 Conclusion